JDClegg/OutlawBass/README.md

 # Outlaw Bass
 Modern interpretation of the Electra MPC Outlaw Bass using an onboard DSP in place of analog modules.
 Addresses the UI shortcomings of the original; effects can be changed out without the need to open the back of the guitar, all settings available from the front using display/encoder/buttons.
 A digital guitar multi-effect onboard effects project made with Daisy seed and Arduino.
-Based (Bassed?) on  jerry20091103/Daisy_Guitar_Pedal.
+Based on jerry20091103/Daisy_Guitar_Pedal.
 Using a PedalPCB Terrarium for the input/output buffers and power supply, adding I2C display and eeProm.

 ## Signal Path
 The guitar signal path: